 What Factors Affect Lead Time the Most?

-FAQS About Vietnam Garment Factory Lead Time Explained
+FAQs About Vietnam Garment Factory Lead Times

 What does “lead time” mean in garment manufacturing?